FadiZahhar/vertical-scrolling-allow-horizontal-scrolling/readme.md

 The Swiper should be initially inactive (not automatically sliding).
 When the user scrolls down the page and reaches the position where the Swiper is located, two actions should occur:
-a) The Swiper starts sliding automatically (autoplay).
+### The Swiper starts sliding automatically (autoplay).
-b) Window scrolling is disabled, preventing the user from scrolling away from the Swiper.
+### Window scrolling is disabled, preventing the user from scrolling away from the Swiper.

 Behavior on Reaching the Last Slide:

 Once the user reaches the third (final) slide of the Swiper, two actions should occur: